mathiasverraes/15yearsddd/manuscript/cyrille-martraire/essay.md

 ### Non Linear

 But not everything is that easy to model as monoids.
-For example, if you have to deal with partial averages and want to compose them into a bigger average, you cannot write: Average + Average as it would just be WRONG:
+For example, if you have to deal with partial averages and want to compose them into a bigger average, you cannot write: `Average + Average` as it would just be `WRONG`:

 {line-numbers=off,lang=text}
 ~~~~~~~~